gldeng/universe/theories/natural_sciences/mathematics_unsolved_problems/simpson_conjecture.md

 ### Simple Case: Riemann Surfaces

-For Riemann surfaces $X$ (one-dimensional complex manifolds), Simpson's Conjecture has been proven.
+For Riemann surfaces $`X`$ (one-dimensional complex manifolds), Simpson's Conjecture has been proven.
 In this case, there exists a complete correspondence between flat bundles and fundamental group representations.
 From the Quantum-Classical perspective, this reflects the simplicity of quantum-classical correspondence on low-dimensional observer manifolds.

 ### Complex Case: Higher-Dimensional Manifolds